Cy Curnin: Early life

-At age of 16, Curnin graduated from high school at the Wimbledon College, in England.
+Curnin left Wimbledon College, in England, at the age of 16.
 He then began participating in drama in college, where he studied with Fixx drummer Adam Woods.

 Career

-College friends Cy Curnin on vocals and Adam Woods on drums formed the group The Fixx in London in 1979, initially calling themselves Portraits, and then changed the name to The Fix and eventually to The Fixx when they got a contract with Mercury Records.
+College friends Cy Curnin on vocals and Adam Woods on drums formed the group The Fixx in London in 1979, initially calling themselves Portraits, and then changed the name to The Fix and eventually to The Fixx when they got a contract with MCA Records.

 The band's hits include "One Thing Leads to Another", "Saved by Zero", "Are We Ourselves?", and "Secret Separation", each of which charted in the Top 20 of the Billboard Hot 100, as well as mainstream rock chart hits "Red Skies", "Stand or Fall", "Driven Out" and "Deeper and Deeper", which was featured on the soundtrack of the 1984 film Streets of Fire.

 In addition to singing lead vocals, Curnin has occasionally played piano or guitar on various Fixx albums.

-In 1984, Curinin appeared in the Tina Turner music video "Better Be Good to Me" along with Fixx guitarist Jamie West-Oram and both appeared on the Private Dancer album.
+In 1984, Curnin appeared in the Tina Turner music video "Better Be Good to Me" along with Fixx guitarist Jamie West-Oram and both appeared on the Private Dancer album.

 As of 2023, The Fixx was still active and had released 12 albums, the last one being in 2022.

 While Curnin tours regularly with The Fixx, he has also toured as a solo performer in the U.S. and in Europe.
 On occasion he has been joined by English singer/songwriter/guitarist Nick Harper.
 He was also the special guest of Midge Ure for gigs in Europe.

 Curnin supports the music-based cancer charity, Love Hope Strength Foundation.
 With them, he has participated in treks to the base camp of Mt.
 Everest, Kilimanjaro, Machu Picchu, and Pikes Peak to raise awareness and funds for cancer treatment facilities in remote areas of the world.